 In mid-September, the federal government said it hopes it can make the vaccine free and that it could begin distributing it 24 hours after it’s approved.

 Analysts told Reuters that the low cost of the vaccines developed by Pfizer and BioNTech would pressure other organizations to set comparable prices.

 Meanwhile, the new vaccine that Russia said it’s created has been offered for free to the U.N. (and so far, that vaccine reportedly hasn’t shown any major negative side effects).
 On Aug.
-19, it was announced that the U.K-based drug company AstraZeneca had made an agreement with Australia to provide all 25 million of its citizens with the vaccine for free (though AstraZeneca briefly had to halt its phase 3 development in September because of an adverse reaction from a volunteer, while Johnson & Johnson had to do the same in October).
+19, it was announced that the U.K-based drug company AstraZeneca had made an agreement with Australia to provide all 25 million of its citizens with the vaccine for free (and in early November, AstraZeneca said its vaccine could be ready for large-scale distribution by the end of 2020).
 Japan also is considering making a vaccine free for all of its citizens.
 Canadian Prime Minister Justin Trudeau said on Oct.
 7 that any vaccine approved in his country would also be free.
 The same goes for India.

 In polling released in August 2020, more than 70% of those questioned who hail from U.S. battleground states said they would support a presidential candidate who would make the vaccine free for everybody.

 Overall, experts now hypothesize the COVID-19 vaccine would not cost Americans more than the flu shot.
 Which is good news for those who were flabbergasted when it was announced that remdesivir, the antiviral drug that can help coronavirus patients recover faster, would cost $520 for a single vial or $3,120 for a hospital treatment (though that probably would be covered mostly by insurance).